EOEPCA/deployment-guide/docs/prerequisites/kubernetes.md

 ```

 The characteristics of the created cluster are:

+* KUBECONFIG file created in the file `kubeconfig.yaml` in the current directory
 * Cluster name is `eoepca`.
 Change as desired
-* Single node that provides all Kubernetes roles (master, worker, etc.)
+* Single node that provides all Kubernetes roles (control-place, master, worker, etc.)
 * No ingress controller (which is established elsewhere is this guide)
 * Cluster exposes ports 31080 (http) and 31443 (https) as entrypoint.
 Change as desired